 The Committee annually reviews and establishes targets for annual bonus payouts to be applicable for the performance year.
 These targets are generally established at the beginning of the performance year in connection with the approval of the Company's budget for such year.
 In establishing the target payouts, the Committee evaluated the compensation levels in the Peer Groups.
 The Committee established performance targets for the executive officers, which if achieved at the 100% level, would result in annual bonuses that, in combination with base salary, would be competitive in the 50th percentile range with the total annual compensation of comparable positions in the Peer Groups.
 If the Company exceeds the targets established by the Committee, the executives are rewarded with higher annual bonuses and if the Company falls below the targets, the executives' bonuses are reduced below the 100% target level.
 The general principle in setting targets and measuring performance is that management is responsible and accountable for the financial results of the Company.
-The annual incentive plan, which is largely based on the financial performance of the Company, provides that the Committee may adjust positively or negatively the net income component of the financial results, based on U.S. GAAP consistently applied, to address unique or significant events, such as, the impact of merger and acquisition activity, charges related to settlement of litigation, unbudgeted restructuring expenses or gains, interest carrying costs related to unbudgeted share repurchases, changes in accounting principles and the impact of significant or non-recurring unbudgeted one-time gains or losses, that were not considered in the targets set for the year, are not reflective of current operations, or benefit future periods.
+The annual incentive plan, which is largely based on the financial performance of the Company, provides that the Committee may adjust positively or negatively the net income component of the financial results, based on U.S. GAAP consistently applied, to address the impact of significant or non-recurring unbudgeted income or expenses, that were not considered in the targets set for the year, are not reflective of current operations, or benefit future periods.

 As noted earlier, the Committee believes that employees in higher level positions should have a higher proportion of their total compensation delivered through pay-for-performance cash incentives; as a result, their total annual compensation will be more significantly correlated, both upward and downward, to the Company's performance.
 The variability of the cash compensation of the Company's executives is closely linked to annual financial results of the Company, delivering lower-than-market total cash compensation when financial performance is below targets set by the Committee and higher total cash compensation when the results are above such targets.
-Consistent with this principle, for 2012, the bonus targets for the NEOs ranged from 60% to 100% of base salary depending on the executive's position, as set forth below.
+Consistent with this principle, for 2013, the bonus targets for the NEOs ranged from 60% to 110% of base salary depending on the executive's position, as set forth below.

-Name of Salary Bret W. Wise, Chairman of the Board and Chief Executive Officer 100% Christopher T. Clark, President and Chief Operating Officer 80% William R. Jellison, Senior Vice President and Chief Financial Officer 60% James G. Mosch, Executive Vice President 70% Albert J. Sterkenburg, Senior Vice President 60%
+Name Target as Percent of Salary Bret W. Wise, Chairman of the Board and Chief Executive Officer 110% Christopher T. Clark, President and Chief Financial Officer 80% William R. Jellison, Senior Vice President and Chief Financial Officer 60% James G. Mosch, Executive Vice President and Chief Operating Officer 70% Robert J. Size, Senior Vice President 65% Albert J. Sterkenburg, Senior Vice President 60%